HOME / BLOG

 • And PIH slowly fades

-Even though Accutane treats acne, it can also make skin more reactive.
+Even though these treatments address acne, they can also make skin more reactive.
 Some people notice PIH more during treatment because:

 • Skin irritation + dryness can increase inflammation (which can worsen discoloration in some people).